HCS Score

 Haram Industry — ✅ Passed.

-Three red lines failed.
-Layer 2 scoring is skipped entirely — as shown clearly on the CoinStudy platform.
-Projects that trigger red lines are not eligible for further HCS scoring.
+Layer 2 scoring is skipped entirely.
+As per the CoinStudy methodology, projects that fail Layer 1 are not eligible for further scoring.

 Overall Result: Haram — Red Line Violations

-This is the argument WLFI holders most commonly make — and it deserves a direct response.
+This is the argument WLFI holders most commonly make and it deserves a direct response.

 This argument fails for the same reason it failed with BNB, LEO, CRO, and UNI.
 The value of a governance token is inseparably tied to the value of the ecosystem it governs.
-When WLFI's lending markets grow, when more assets are supplied, when more borrowing activity flows through the protocol — WLFI becomes more valuable.
+When WLFI's lending markets grow, when more assets are supplied, when more borrowing activity flows through the protocol, WLFI becomes more valuable.

 USD1 deserves specific attention because it adds an independent layer of concern beyond the lending mechanics.